mkite-group/mkite_docs/src/basic/quickstart.rst

 - How to handle different schedulers and clusters?
 - ...

 This is where this quickstart stops.
-For more on the questions above and how to perform high-throughput calculations using mkite, proceed to the :doc:`../basic/index`.
+For more on the questions above and how to understand the mkite structure that enables high-throughput calculations, proceed to the :doc:`../basic/index`.
+For a practical demonstration on how to do that, proceed to the :doc:`step-by-step practical example </basic/example>`.